chtulur/str2-sajat-munka/js-5-feladatok-zaro-projekt/README.md

 - Get info from inputs using dynamic properties
 - Real time validation
 - Change input border color (red, green)
-- Enter should work for Inputs and Form
 - LANGUAGE CHOICE
   - with cute tiny little flag
   - English and Hungarian version